 There are far-reaching implications to what I’m arguing in this post.
 Sometimes I gaze into the night sky and feel a sense of wonder and awe at the vastness of the Universe, but according to my arguments in this article, that is not because of anything intrinsic to the night sky, it is merely an embodied feeling.
 So I could just as easily look at my hand, or my cup of tea, or some other object and experience that same overwhelming sense of wonder and awe.

-We can go even further down the rabbit hole with this and think about how the fact that we identify who we are with a human body is just a thought.
-There is actually a whole school of Eastern philosophy dedicated to unravelling the mystery of what we are referring to when we say ‘I’ (it’s know as ‘self-enquiry’, and believe me, it gets terribly unsettling and confusing and I’m not sure I want to go there to be honest – I suggest a web search if you’d like to investigate further).
+We can go even further along this line of thought and consider how the fact that we identify who we are with a human body is just a thought.
+There is actually a whole school of Eastern philosophy dedicated to unravelling the mystery of what we are referring to when we say ‘I’ (it’s know as ‘self-enquiry’).

 Let’s end with a couple of thought experiments.